ToolCity/FastReport/readme.md

 ## Features

-- Define your test suites with multiple urls and baseline configs
+- Define your test suites with multiple urls and baseline configs.
 - Get a complete score report and alerts on email and slack by just calling a single endpoint.
 - Detect what changes are causing the performance drops by adding the tool to your CI/CD workflows.
-- Easy to use Web UI [coming soon]
+- Easy to use Web UI for querying config and triggering tests.
-- Open source, Highly customisable 🚀
+- Open source, reliable and ready to self host. 🚀

 ## Sample alerts